 The massive, lonely sandstone rock formation called Uluru is so recognizable that people from all over the world remember it immediately.
-Apparently situated in the middle of the noonday, the world of waterholes, caves, and ancient art is located at this UNESCO World Heritage Site, which covers both surrounding and rock.
+Situated in the middle of the noonday, the world of waterholes, caves, and ancient art is located at this UNESCO World Heritage Site.
+Which covers both surrounding and rock.

 Ancient rock art – both open and secret – is freely poured throughout the country, as are possibilities for indigenous tours.

-Take the overnight cruise – no matter how you do – just make sure you do this: swim, snorkel, ride in the glass underneath the boat.
+Take the overnight cruise – no matter how you do.
+Just make sure you do this: swim, snorkel, and ride in the glass underneath the boat.
 A total of 2500 km (1.500 miles) along and beyond the Queensland coast is the world’s largest reef, and the only living organisms can view from space.

-Although the word Shark can scare many of you here don’t have to panic – these docile, up to 12 meters (41 feet) plus filtering creatures in plankton are one of the gentle giants of the ocean.
-Nevertheless, it is impossible that recognizing that you’re not on the menu a heart stop or two would keep you from catching a snorkel eye with your mouth opened toward you – the mouth which is 1,5 m (4 ft, 11 in.) in diameter.
+Although the word Shark can scare many of you here don’t have to panic.
+These docile, up to 12 meters (41 feet) plus filtering creatures in plankton are some of the gentle giants of the ocean.
+Nevertheless, it is impossible that recognize that you’re not on the menu a heart stop.
+Or two would keep you from catching a snorkel eye with your mouth opened toward you.
+The mouth is 1,5 m (4 ft, 11 in.) in diameter.

-Snorkelling with the largest fish on the planet is not anything that you can overlook hurriedly and anything at Ningaloo Reef, the largest fringing reef on earth, is possible in West Australia.
+Snorkeling with the largest fish on the planet is not anything.
+That you can overlook hurriedly and anything at Ningaloo Reef, the largest fringing reef on earth, is possible in West Australia.

 If you’re afraid of being dumb at large, the chance to climb one of Australia’s most famous landmarks is a must.
-The Bridge Climb provides a variety of ways to rise above the busy heart of the metropolis, ranging from fast-paced challenges to more calming and anxious climbs.
-There is also special event climbs like the Mardi Gras Disco Climb where you can celebrate by shaking your stuff under a 134 m high ball of disco.
+The Bridge Climb provides a variety of ways to rise above the busy heart of the metropolis.
+It ranges from fast-paced challenges to more calming and anxious climbs.
+There is also special event climbs like the Mardi Gras Disco Climb.
+Here you can celebrate by shaking your stuff under a 134 m high ball of disco.